 Heading north, the easy (albeit road) access to South Oxfordshire is another major asset, not least because South Oxon (i.e. between Caversham and Oxford) isn’t that busy (by south of England standards).
 What’s more, both the Cotswolds and the Chilterns are relatively short drives away – good scenic stuff abounds.

 Driving south from Caversham isn’t quite so easy in that you have to get through or around Reading first.
 But once you’ve done that generally slow section, Hampshire’s easy to get to.
-And don’t forget coastal Hampshire – for example Hayling Island is only about an hour-and-half’s drive away.
+And don’t forget coastal Hampshire.
+For example, Hayling Island is only about an hour-and-a-half’s drive away.